homer0/cjs2esm/README.md

 This is a list of modifiers for imports of specific modules and that can be used to change their paths.
 Yes, pretty complicated to explain, an example will be better:

-The module `wootils` uses this tool and generates an ESM version on a `esm` diretory, so we need to change all the imports for `wootils` so they'll use `wootils/esm`:
+The module `wootils` uses this tool and generates an ESM version on a `esm` directory, so we need to change all the imports for `wootils` so they'll use `wootils/esm`:

 ```js
 const options = {